 Maine Coon – temperament

-The Maine coon is a cat breed known for being curious, charming and quick to learn, with a stable temperament.
+The Maine Coon is a cat breed known for being curious, charming and quick to learn, with a stable temperament.
 The breed is sociable and enjoys human company, so expect to get a curious friend who wants to spend lots of time with you.

-Maine coons are also known for having a ‘cooing’ voice when they communicate.
+Maine Coons are also known for having a ‘cooing’ voice when they communicate.

 Training and exercise